Carlyle's second-quarter earnings double

 That translated to post-tax ENI per adjusted unit of 73 cents versus the 74-cent average forecast of analysts in a Thomson Reuters poll.

-Carlyle’s private equity fund portfolio appreciated by 5 percent in the quarter, in line with rival KKR & Co LP’s (KKR.N) funds, but less than the private equity portfolio of Blackstone Group LP (BX.N), which rose by 8.4 percent.
+Carlyle’s private equity fund portfolio appreciated by 5 percent in the quarter, in line with rival KKR & Co LP’s funds, but less than the private equity portfolio of Blackstone Group LP, which rose by 8.4 percent.

 Carlyle Europe Partners III, a 5.3 billion euro ($7.1 billion) private equity fund that Carlyle launched in 2006, contributed to the earnings by starting to pay the 20 percent share of its profits that Carlyle is entitled to in the form of so-called carried interest.